Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 ### 3. Set license key and activate

 All editions of ProGet require a valid license to use.
-Once the ProGet web application is accessible, you must visit the *Administration* > *Licensing & Activation* page to apply a license key.
+Once the ProGet Website is accessible, you must visit the *Administration* > *Licensing & Activation* page to apply a license key.
 If ProGet is able to access the internet, the key will be automatically activated.

 If you have already obtained a license key but cannot automatically activate, visit the [License Key Activation documentation](/docs/various/licensing/activation) for more information on manual activation.